 First, in Episode 4 ("Act of God") The Queen's grandmother Queen Mary tells her that the calling to monarchy "comes from the highest source, from God himself.
-That is why you're crowned in an Abbey, not a Government building; why you're annointed, not appointed."
+That is why you're crowned in an Abbey, not a Government building; why you're anointed, not appointed."

-The following episode ("Smoke and Mirrors") begins with a flashback to Elizabeth's childhood, rehearsing the annointing of her father George VI before his coronation.
+The following episode ("Smoke and Mirrors") begins with a flashback to Elizabeth's childhood, rehearsing the anointing of her father George VI before his coronation.
 "When the holy oil touches me, I am transformed, brought into direct contact with the divine.
 Forever changed, bound to God," he tells her, "as kings, priests, and prophets were anointed."

 The coronation re-enacts Elizabeth's 1953 ceremony, when, according to The Telegraph:

 The Queen was now prepared for the religious and constitutional peak of the ceremony, the anointment, when she was consecrated as sovereign.
 The ritual was hidden from view, by a canopy held over the the Queen by four Knights of the Garter.
 Behind the canopy, the Archbishop anointed the Queen with holy oil on her hands, breast and head.
 The oil was made from a secret mixture of ambergris, civet, orange flowers, roses, jasmin, cinnamon and musk....